aaltsys/doc-newwares/documents/04_receipts.rst

 -----------------------------

-The receipt establishes a limitation of warehouse liability for negligence, which is taken from the warehouse setup or derived from a declaration of value on the account setup.
+The receipt establishes a limitation of warehouse liability for negligence, which is taken from the :ref:`Company Liability<company-liability>` or derived from a declaration of value on the :ref:`Account Setup<account-storage>`.
 This :ref:`Liability Limitation<receipt-d>` is printed in red in the example receipt.

 View the full warehouse receipt of this example here: :ref:`receipt-example`.